sama1mansn/greenfield-docs/docs/guide/core-concept/billing-payment.md

 Storage Fee = sum(ChargedSize) * (PrimaryStorePrice + SecondaryStorePrice*SecondarySPNumber) * (1+Validator Tax Rate) * ReserveTime
 ```

 Users are granted a free, time-based quota for downloading data, with each bucket corresponding to a set of their objects.
-If the quota is exceeded, users can upgrade their data package to obtain additional quota.
+If the quota is exceeded, users can upgrade their data package to obtain an additional quota.
 The price for each data package is fixed for a certain period (unless the read price has been changed and the user takes some actions to reflect the price change), during which users will only be charged based on the amount of time they spend downloading and the package price.
 This charging scheme remains in effect until the user modifies their data package settings.

 The download quota fee calculation is: